Maatrika-P/Maatrika-P/README.md

 ## Skills 🛠️
 Here are some of the skills and technologies I'm proficient in:

-- Programming languages: Python, Java, Sql, C
+- Programming languages: Python, Java, SQL, C
-- Frameworks and libraries: Tensorflow, Pytorch, OpenCV, Scikit Learn, Pandas, GWpy, PyCBC
+- Frameworks and libraries: TensorFlow, PyTorch, OpenCV, Scikit-Learn, Pandas, GWpy, PyCBC
-- Tools and technologies: Scipy, BeautifulSoup, Numpy, NLTK, Vosk
+- Tools and technologies: SciPy, BeautifulSoup, NumPy, NLTK, Vosk

 ## Interests and Learning 🌟
-- 👀 I'm interested in various Space Technologies(that are focused on efficiency of space operations) and AI applications(tools and developments)
+- 👀 I'm interested in various Space Technologies (focused on the efficiency of space operations) and AI applications (tools and developments).
-- 🌱 Currently, I'm learning Deep Learning Frameworks.
+- 🌱 Currently, I'm learning Deep Learning Frameworks, as well as tools like QGIS and Geosapatial libraries such as GeoPandas, Rasterio, PyQGIS, and GDAL.

+## Experience 💼
+I'm currently an intern at Suhora Technologies, working as a Data Scientist Intern.

 ## Collaboration 👥
 I'm open to collaborating on exciting projects.
 If you have any interesting ideas or opportunities, feel free to reach out!